 Fellowship in Vitreoretinal Disease and Surgery for US Applicants

 The fellowship in vitreoretinal diseases and surgery at the University of Louisville Department of Ophthalmology & Visual Sciences is a two-year program that accepts one fellow annually, alternating between U.S. graduates and international graduates.
 The objective is to nurture the next generation of retina specialists here in the U.S., as well as to train capable international physicians who commit to returning to their home countries to spread the use of modern medical and surgical techniques and procedures.
 This fellowship program was one of the first programs to be certified by the Association of University Professors of Ophthalmology (AUPO) and it maintains that certification.
-Henry J. Kaplan, MD, Evans Professor and Chair of Ophthalmology, is the director of the Retina Fellowship program.
+Charles C. Barr, MD, Keeney Endowed Chair of Ophthalmology, is the director of the Retina Fellowship program.

 Beginning the first year of fellowship, the emphasis is on patient evaluation, clinical diagnostics and management.
 Fellows assume increasing responsibility for patient care including but not limited to: